simon987/dataarchivist.net/content/posts/scrape_1.md

 ---

-Let's say you bought a textbook and it comes with an online code that lets you read its online version.
+Let's say you bought a textbook and it comes with a code that lets you read its online version.

 Of course that online version is tied to your account, it expires in 6 months and is not compatible with your tablet browser.
 So what are you gonna do?
 Hack together a script